 As long as a student maintains an active spring dining plan, unused declining points will transfer from the fall semester to the spring semester.
 Unused meal exchange swipes will expire at the end of each day (Silver Plan) or meal period (Gold Plan).
 Declining points are non-refundable at the conclusion of the academic year.

 Dining plans are intended for individual use only.
 The dining plan holder is the only person who will have access to the dining plan.
 All dining plans are billed and charged to individual accounts and placed on each student's SFCM ID card for their personal use.

 Dining Plan Exemption Petitions are considered by the Office of Student Affairs for well-documented, extraordinary circumstances.
 A student making a request to be released from the Meal Plan Contract is asking for an exception.
 A student may also request for a reduced plan option instead of the minimum required plan.
-An approval of the petition is not automatic and is generally given only for well-documented extraordinary circumstances.
+An approval of the petition is not automatic and is generally given only for well-documented extraordinary circumstances for which a modification or reasonable accommodation is unavailable.
 Meal plan refunds will be calculated based on the day the Dining Plan Exemption Petition is approved.

 SFCM can accommodate students with allergies to gluten, wheat, soy, shellfish, dairy, eggs, peanuts, and tree nuts as well as vegetarian and vegan dietary restrictions, so citing these dietary restrictions are not typically approved as a reason to be released from the dining plan.

 Requests for exemption for financial reasons will be reviewed with the SFCM Financial Aid Office.

 Students may contact the Office of Student Affairs Dining Services at firstname.lastname@example.org with inquiries.